 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-Reflection reports will be handed in on a weekly basis.
-Other assignments are handed in during the course as well.
-The final assignment is handed in one week after the course.
+Some assignments (studying policy documents) are handed in (and discussed) during the course.
+The final group assignment (written report) is handed in after the course.

 Titles will be communicated through Brightspace.

 General information about registration can be found on the Course and Exam Enrolment page.